The paper was updated on November 2, 2021.

 Therefore, pharmaceutical companies and related organizations should analyze their security systems and make efforts to mitigate possible risks.

-The other challenge that affects the global healthcare system in general and the pharmaceutical industry in particular is associated with excessive and uncontrolled consumption of antibiotics that has resulted in antimicrobial resistance (AMR).
+One of the industry challenges that affects the global healthcare system in general and the pharmaceutical field in particular is associated with excessive and uncontrolled consumption of antibiotics that has resulted in antimicrobial resistance (AMR).
 Owing to free accessibility to antimicrobial drugs, their inappropriate prescribing together with poor medical awareness of patients, WHO mentioned antimicrobial resistance as one of the top ten threats to global health in 2019, shortly before the pandemic outbreak.
 As COVID-19 pandemic broke out, the situation only got worse.
 According to the paper published by Clinical Microbiology and Infection, about 70% of COVID-19 patients received antimicrobial therapy, while the overall proportion of bacterial coinfection was low.

 The problem is that the need for developing new antibiotics is increasing, but AMR is developing faster than research and development is proceeding in this direction.
 In addition, WHO states that almost all new antibiotics that have appeared on the pharmaceutical market in recent decades are only variations of the drug classes discovered before the 1980s, which is why they cannot be as effective as it’s expected of them.
 Consequently, these new drugs aren’t able to tackle the challenge of spreading antimicrobial resistance.